 New PM program

 Special Challenge / Issue

-Status of 2011-12 Fiscal Year Goals
+Status of 2012-13 Goals

 - Perform a complete redesign and reconstruct the main boiler room and water treatment system at Corrales Elementary School.
 This project is necessary to facilitate proper drinking water treatment and ensure that safe and healthy water is provided at the school.
+Done.
+See Highlight above.